What is a Small Business Partnership Agreement?

 - Decision making

 It is important to note that you and your partner will not agree on everything concerning the business.
-Therefore, you should come up with long-term solutions to dilemmas within the business.
-Who needs to make the final say?
-Which decisions require undivided votes by the partners?
-By drafting down a non-biased decision-making structure, you will have a peaceful business.
+Therefore, you should develop long-term solutions to dilemmas within the business.

 - Distributions